lokamaya/ModLDAP/README.md

 Requirement
 -----------------------------------------------------
 * MODX 2.4.x++ (tested).
 But also should work on MODX version 2.2.2++ or 2.3.x++ (need a feedback)
 * PHP 5.x++ with LDAP module enable.
-For PHP 5.6 or newer you will need to compile PHP with OpenLDAP 2.4 or newer (see http://php.net/manual/en/ldap.setup.php for more information for more information).
+For PHP 5.6 or newer you will need to compile PHP with OpenLDAP 2.4 or newer (for more information see http://php.net/manual/en/ldap.setup.php).
 * Any LDAP server to work with, including OpenLDAP and Microsoft Active Directory.